DanielLaV/study_buddy/user-stories-acceptance-crit.md

 - [ ] When authorized users click on the `Add a Tag` button, they will see a form in which to enter tags one at a time.
 - [ ] When users enter invalid data on the `Add a Tag` form, the page will inform them of the failed validations.
 - [ ] Users will see a `Submit` button for their tags.
-- [ ] When the user submits their valid tags, the page will rerender and show the tags that they have created.
+- [ ] When the user submits their valid tags, the page will re-render and show the tags that they have created.

 ### Viewing Tags of a Deck